Introduction to the Ethics Act

 The Ethics Commission administers the Ethics Act by educating public servants covered by the Act, providing information to the public, interpreting and applying the provisions in the Act, and enforcing the requirements of the Act through an investigation and complaint process.

-In addition to administering the Ethics Act, the Commission’s staff answers questions from governing bodies, their members and the public.
-The Commission also provides advisory opinions on the meaning and application of the Open Meetings Act or Sunshine Law through its Committee on Open Governmental Meetings.
+In addition to administering the Ethics Act, the Commission’s staff answers questions from governing bodies and the public.
+The Commission also provides Advisory Opinions on the meaning and application of the Open Governmental Meetings Act.

-The WV Ethics Commission’s Committee on Standards of Conduct for Administrative Law Judges answers questions from ALJs by issuing advisory opinions to them relating to the Rules on Standards of Conduct.
-It also enforces the Code through an administrative process for adjudicating complaints filed against ALJs.
+The Commission’s Administrative Law Judge Committee issues Advisory Opinions relating to the ALJ Code of Conduct and also enforces the Code through an administrative process for adjudicating complaints filed against ALJs.

-The Ethics Commission also administers the registration and reporting requirements for lobbyists.
-The Commission collects financial disclosure reports which certain public servants are required to file annually.
+The Ethics Commission also administers the registration and reporting requirements for lobbyists and collects Financial Disclosure Statements which certain public servants are required to file annually.